LifelongLearner13/WebTask/README.md

 2. Start a local Postgres server.
 This depends on your setup.
 To manually start a server, run `pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start`
 3. Create the database with `createdb webtask`
 4. Import data into database with `psql webtask < scr/api/webtask_seed.sql`
-2. Navigate inside the project folder and install dependencies by running this commands `cd WebTask && npm install`
+5. Navigate inside the project folder and install dependencies by running `cd WebTask && npm install`
+6. To get a copy of the app running quickly run `npm run dev`, the app will be available at  [http://localhost:5000/](http://localhost:5000/)

 ##Development Environment

 The app was developed on a MacBook Pro running macOS Sierra version 10.12.3.
-In addition to the decencies listed in the package.json, the app uses:
+In addition to the decencies listed in the `package.json`, the app was developed with:
 * PostgreSQL v9.6.1
 * npm v4.1.2
 * Node v7.5.0